ManishV5/Text-Editor/README.md

-# wordProcessor
+# Word Processor

-A simple text editor that tells you the longest you wrote.
+A simple text editor that tells you the longest word you wrote.

 ![Screenshot](screenshot.png)